Your House Hunting Checklist

 - Unexpected expenses (medical emergencies and home repairs)

-Use a mortgage calculator to estimate what your monthly payments would be based on such factors as home price, down payment, loan term and interest rate.
+Use a mortgage calculator to estimate your monthly payments based on such factors as home price, down payment, loan term and interest rate.
 Be sure to get a mortgage preapproval letter, which is different from a prequalification letter.
 Let’s take a look at why.

 - Prequalification letter: When a lender says you’re prequalified for a certain amount, they’re giving you a rough estimate of what you can afford based on a verbal confirmation of your income and credit score.

 - Preapproval letter: A preapproval letter from a mortgage lender states the mortgage loan amount that you qualify for.
 It holds more weight than a prequalification because lenders calculate it based on official documents, including your bank statements, W-2s and credit report.

 Even with a prequalification letter, many real estate agents won’t work with you until you have a preapproval.
 Additionally, sellers are typically more apt to take a buyer with a preapproval letter more seriously.